roocs/roocs-utils/docs/configuration.rst

     # maximum file size of output files.
 Files are split if this is exceeded
     file_size_limit = 1GB
     # staging directory to output files to before they are moved to the requested output directory
-    # if unset, the files are output straight to the output directory
+    # if unset, the files are output straight to the requested output directory
     output_staging_dir = /gws/smf/j04/cp4cds1/c3s_34e/rook_prod_cache